vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Niṣiddha-Forbidden matters and actions on certain months,

 tithis, week-days, Saṅkrantis and vratas are numberless.
 KV (pp. 333–345) sets out a very long list, but ultimately (on p.
-345) has to say 'Actions forbidden by those who know the Vedas, smrtis and purāṇas at several times and occasions are innumerable; how can I, a single man, speak about all of them unless I live a thousand years; therefore I have said what I understood from a few texts in authorita tive works and contained in digests; others will write about
+345) has to say 'Actions forbidden by those who know the Vedas, smr̥tis and purāṇas at several times and occasions are innumerable; how can I, a single man, speak about all of them unless I live a thousand years; therefore I have said what I understood from a few texts in authorita tive works and contained in digests; others will write about

 the rest.'
 Nirājana-duādasi-on K. śu.
 12; to be performed at beginning